owncast/owncast.github.io/docs/configuration/runtime-flags.md

 Per default, Owncast will run a `http` web server on port `8080` and a RTMP server on port `1935`.
 You can change the ports in the the admin.
 You must restart Owncast for these changes to take effect.

-You can also set the port on the command line via the `--webserverport` and `-rtmpport` flags respectively.
+You can also set the port on the command line via the `--webserverport` and `--rtmpport` flags respectively.
 For example:

 ```bash
 owncast --webserverport 9090 --rtmpport 2945